schalafi/investing-blog/blog/content/posts/13-ai-bubble-how-to-survive.md

 Markets will keep operating and **probably** will recover completely.

-Many strategies can help you mitigate risk in the case of a bubble.
+Many swtrategies can help you mitigate risk in the case of a bubble.

 Implement risk mitigation techniques as quickly and easily as you can.
 Even this could be a **great** opportunity to invest if valuations correct in the coming months or years.